 Search engine marketing, or SEM, is a digital marketing strategy used to increase the visibility of a website in search engine results pages (SERPs).
 It can include search engine optimization (SEO), paid advertising, link building, and more.
 In general, it usually refers to paid search advertising.

-Because SEM is one of the most effective ways to promote your products and grow your business.
-By presenting someone an ad that’s directly related to what they’re searching for at the moment of intent, you’re reaching a highly receptive audience.
+Search engine marketing is one of the most effective ways to promote your products and grow your business.
+By presenting someone with an ad that’s directly related to what they’re searching for at the moment of intent, you’re reaching a highly receptive audience.
 Plus, if done right, it can be very cost-effective.

-Now that you get the picture of what benefits SEM can bring your business, let’s quickly denote the difference between SEM and SEO.
+Now that you get the picture of the benefits SEM can bring to your business, let’s quickly dive into the differences between SEM and SEO.